pfuntner/toys/doc/push-ssh-key.md

 # `push-ssh-key`

 ## Purpose
-Push your public ssh key to a remote system's `authorized_keys` file to enable passwordless-ssh.
+Push a public ssh key to a remote system's `authorized_keys` file to enable passwordless-ssh.

 ## Syntax
 ```